gordonwatts/func-adl-types-atlas/README.md

 * C++ `class typedef`'s are not supported and must be hand-coded.
 This is due to a limitation in ROOT: they do not store this information in a place easily accessible.
 * Not every class is translated.
 Only classes referenced by the ATLAS collections, and anything they in turn reference (and so on) are translated.

+## Releasing New Versions

+After merging your changes here are the steps to release new versions:

+1. Create a new release and tag for the version in this repo
+2. Edit the release.yaml found in the [Type Generator Repository](https://github.com/iris-hep/func_adl_type_generator) to the version of the new tag created and commit these changes to main.
+3. Follow the release steps in the the Type Generator repo to release through there.

 ## Supported Releases

 * ATLAS AnalysisBase Containers
   * R21 Series
   * R22 Series
+  * R25 Series